-The Google Pixel 3 has the best smartphone camera you can buy today, and yet it comes in a one-hand-friendly size with a large enough screen to satisfy most people in 2018.
+The Google Pixel 3 has the best smartphone camera you can buy today, and yet it comes in a one-hand-friendly size with a large enough screen to satisfy most people.

 You don’t need a big, pocket-busting phone to get great photos (this one has a 5.5-inch screen), nor do you need a dual-lens rear camera (it has a single lens on back), nor the fastest aperture on a phone (f/1.8 has been beaten by the LG and Samsung’s speedier f/1.5 aperture).
 Google proves that its 12.2MP photos are better because of machine-learning camera software and photo consistency – even after it's been surpassed by a newer Google phone.

-To this day, the year-old Google Pixel 2 camera still amazes us, and the Pixel 3 builds off of that success with better photo detail and enhanced HDR.
+To this day, the Google Pixel 2 camera still amazes us, and the Pixel 3 builds off of that success with better photo detail and enhanced HDR.
 What’s more, the color-rich OLED screen is far superior due to its 18:9 aspect ratio.
 It’s not bezel-less by any means, but you do get more screen real estate than on the Pixel 2 – and keep the front-facing stereo speakers.
-It also avoids Pixel 3 XL’s awkward notch cut out that so many people hate on.
+It also avoids Pixel 3 XL’s awkward notch cut out that so many people hate on (rightly so).

 You’re not going to get everything in this small package.
 The battery falls short of bigger phones at a 2,915mAh capacity, offering all-day battery life with conservative use in our tests.
 Snapping 100 great photos in two hours was a real battery life drain.
 You’re also stuck with 64GB or 128GB – there’s no microSD card slot, and there’s no headphone jack.
 And, as much as we laud the behind-the-scenes camera software and Night Sight mode in our tests, the app doesn’t have all of Samsung's and LG's neat camera app tricks.